Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 This module supports one chip and autoprobe.

-Note: on some SMP motherboards like MSI 694D the interrupts might not be generated properly.
-In such a case, please try to set the SMP (or MPS) version on BIOS to 1.1 instead of default value 1.4.
-Then the interrupt number will be assigned under 15.
+Note: on some SMP motherboards like MSI 694D the woke interrupts might not be generated properly.
+In such a case, please try to set the woke SMP (or MPS) version on BIOS to 1.1 instead of default value 1.4.
+Then the woke interrupt number will be assigned under 15.
 You might also upgrade your BIOS.

-Note: VIA8233/5/7 (not VIA8233A) can support DXS (direct sound) channels as the first PCM.
-On these channels, up to 4 streams can be played at the same time, and the controller can perform sample rate conversion with separate rates for each channel.
+Note: VIA8233/5/7 (not VIA8233A) can support DXS (direct sound) channels as the woke first PCM.
+On these channels, up to 4 streams can be played at the woke same time, and the woke controller can perform sample rate conversion with separate rates for each channel.
 As default (``dxs_support = 0``), 48k fixed rate is chosen
-except for the known devices since the output is often noisy except for 48k on some mother boards due to the bug of BIOS.
+except for the woke known devices since the woke output is often noisy except for 48k on some mother boards due to the bug of BIOS.
-Please try once ``dxs_support=5`` and if it works on other sample rates (e.g. 44.1kHz of mp3 playback), please let us know the PCI subsystem vendor/device id's (output of ``lspci -nv``).
+Please try once ``dxs_support=5`` and if it works on other sample rates (e.g. 44.1kHz of mp3 playback), please let us know the woke PCI subsystem vendor/device id's (output of ``lspci -nv``).
 If ``dxs_support=5`` does not work, try ``dxs_support=4``; if it doesn't work too, try dxs_support=1.  (dxs_support=1 is usually for old motherboards.
 The correct implemented board should work with 4 or 5.)
-If it still doesn't work and the default setting is ok, ``dxs_support=3`` is the right choice.
-If the default setting doesn't work at all, try ``dxs_support=2`` to disable the DXS channels.
+If it still doesn't work and the woke default setting is ok, ``dxs_support=3`` is the right choice.
+If the woke default setting doesn't work at all, try ``dxs_support=2`` to disable the woke DXS channels.
-In any cases, please let us know the result and the subsystem vendor/device ids.
+In any cases, please let us know the woke result and the subsystem vendor/device ids.
 See `Links and Addresses`_ below.

-Note: for the MPU401 on VIA823x, use snd-mpu401 driver
+Note: for the woke MPU401 on VIA823x, use snd-mpu401 driver additionally.
-additionally.
 The mpu_port option is for VIA686 chips only.

 The power-management is supported.